-William the Conqueror was not a person to mellow-out in his final days.
+William the Conqueror was not likely to be a person who mellowed-out in his final days.
 His temper was still quick to anger and he did not hesitate to lay waste to his enemies’ lands at the slightest provocation.
 He had become excessively fat, and it was said that his antagonist King Philip of France made an insulting comment about William’s bulk that enraged the Norman, who swore to take revenge.
 And he did.

 In England, the year 1087 was full of famine, pestilence and fire.
 On the continent, William added his own devastation to the Vexin (the border between France and Normandy) and took especial aim at the town of Mantes, which he destroyed totally.
 On August 15, as he was encouraging his men to throw more wood on the flames, his horse stumbled, throwing William hard against his saddle pommel.

 On a Thursday morning in September, William breathed his last.
-Already, his heir and younger brother were on their way to England to claim their own.
+Already, his heir William Rufus and younger brother Henry were already gone, on their way to claim their own—William the crown and Henry his 5000 pounds.
 As William expired, the remaining prelates and nobles scattered to the four winds, intent on protecting their homes and possessions.
 All feared the anarchy that would inevitably settle on the land until law could be reestablished.
 Once the coast was clear, even William’s servants set about stripping the body and the room of all its trappings, so that the corpse was left practically naked and all alone on the floor of his chamber for a whole day.

 Once the disturbance was over, they proceeded to move the body to the stone coffin, only to discover that the coffin was too small!
 There was no recourse except to stuff the awesome bulk into the stone box.
 But the process proved too much for the flesh and the body burst apart, filling the cathedral with such a stench that they rushed through the rest of the ceremony.
 And so the great king was left to spend his eternity alone and abandoned, but certainly never forgotten.